gozdemadendere/gozdemadendere/README.md

 <img width="1375" alt="Screen Shot 2023-12-08 at 6 55 58 PM" src="https://github.com/gozdemadendere/gozdemadendere/assets/90986708/52581966-83b7-439f-9eff-f764100412c3">

-📌 Highly motivated and experienced Data Analyst / Data Scientist who is committed to analyzing large datasets and providing insightful insights to answer key business questions.
+📌 📌 Highly motivated and goal-driven Data Analyst / Business Analyst with a Bachelor of Science in Statistics and 4 years of work experience.
+Proficient in uncovering complex business requirements, analyzing large datasets, and extracting actionable insights using SQL, Tableau BI Tool, and Python.

 🎯 Dedicated to continuously learning, delivering effective solutions, and enthusiastic about helping companies make data-driven decisions and achieve their strategic business goals.